swisstackle/swisstackle.github.io/_posts/2024-05-30-SystematicMomentumPart1.md

             }
         }
 ```
-To meausure momentum, Andreas recommends using the exponential regression and then normalizing it for outliers by multiplying the annualized slope with the R-Squared value of the regression line.
+To meausure momentum, Andreas recommends using the exponential regression and then normalizing it for outliers by multiplying the d slope with the R-Squared value of the regression line.
 To calculate the slope, we use the Math.NET library.
 The example of fitting the line to the window values and calculating the R-Squared value comes straight from [here](https://numerics.mathdotnet.com/Regression).

-At the end we annualize the slope with `var annualizedSlope = (Math.Pow(Math.Exp(slope), 252) - 1) * 100;`, multiply annualized slope with the R-Squared value and that really is it.
+At the end we annualize the slope with
+`var annualizedSlope = (Math.Pow(Math.Exp(slope), 252) - 1) * 100;`
+and multiply the annualized slope with the R-Squared value and that really is it.

-wrong, QC does have premade indicators, but just not these specific ones.

 ## Risk Management (Stdv of closing prices)